The No Patient Left Alone Act

 Woodhouse Visitation Policy

-1. To ensure that the consumer is available and wants to see the visitor, all visitors are to call the Program Manager to arrange a time.
-If the PM is not available, the visitor may make arrangements with the any member of the Management team at the residence or the Day Program Director at the day program.
+• To ensure that the consumer is available and wants to see the visitor, all visitors are to call the facility to make facility aware of visit.

-2. Upon arrival to the facility, visitors will announce themselves to the direct care staff and sign the visitors log located at the entrance of the facility.
-The visitor must also have their temperature taken by medical department or a team member.
-Al visitors must wear a non-surgical mask (no cloth).
+• Upon arrival to the facility, visitors will announce themselves to the direct care staff and sign the visitors log located at the entrance of the facility.

-9. Visitors can be asked to leave an anytime if they are causing a disturbance or violating the Rights of All Persons with Developmental Disabilities.
+• Visitors can be asked to leave anytime if they are causing a disturbance violating the Rights of All Persons with Developmental Disabilities.

-10. Visitors are also encouraged to visit in the non-common areas.
-They are welcome to visit on the patio, memorial garden or in consumer’s room.
+• Visitors are also encouraged to visit the non-common areas which include patio, memorial garden or in consumer’s room.